ROE R. Cross Distinguished Professor

 1980 - Loren E. Pennington

-Loren Pennington, professor of history at Kansas State Teachers College (now Emporia State University) was a man of strong opinions and more than one face.
+Loren Pennington, professor of history at Kansas State Teachers College (now Emporia State University) is a man of strong opinions and more than one face.

-He was not shy, some might even describe him as gruff, about voicing or writing his opinions.
-Agree with him or not, Pennington’s ideas were thoroughly researched and well presented.
+He is not shy, some might even describe him as gruff, about voicing or writing his opinions.
+Agree with him or not, Pennington’s ideas are thoroughly researched and well presented.

 Pennington used equally strong probing when he readied himself to assume the public faces of two Kansas legends — President Dwight D. Eisenhower and Governor Alf Landon — at numerous events.

 In 1989, he helped Kansas celebrate President Dwight Eisenhower's Centennial by portraying the former president in public appearances around the state.
 He also presented his one-man show before a joint session of the Kansas Legislature.

 The audiences heard Pennington, as Eisenhower, talk about his early life and war years, but mostly about his presidency.
 Pennington would channel Eisenhower’s thoughts on nuclear power, the interstate highway system, and the landmark Topeka case of Brown vs. the Board of Education.